 "Bakalanga ku Botswana read bottom Link ino leba ku nji-nji"

-Excerpts describing and commenting on the Makalanga by 20 different authors some of who were explorers, hunters, travellers and historians in contradistinction.
+Excerpts describing and commenting on the Makalanga by 20 different authors some of who were explorers, hunters, travellers and historians.

 Mr. Makulukusa DalaundewaTjibelu,